AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-marketers.md

 You can access Adobe Campaign v8 via the client console or the Web user interface.
 This web interface lets you create, manage and execute key marketing actions.

- Not all Campaign capabilities are available in the web UI yet.
-For certain activities, you might need to access the client console.

-Learn how to install and configure Campaign client console in [this section](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/new/connect){target="_blank"}.

 ## Access and Explore the Campaign Web User Interface

 >[!VIDEO](https://video.tv.adobe.com/v/3427278?quality=12&learn=on){transcript=true}